hballington12/pbt/README.md

 ## Foreword

-The authors hope that the users find this code useful and we kindly ask that you cite the source of this code.
+> The authors hope that the users find this code useful and we kindly ask that you cite the source of this code.
 The general reference is - Ballington H. and Hesse E. A light scattering model for large particles with surface roughness, [J. Quant.
 Spectrosc.
 Radiat.
 Transfer **323**, 109054](https://doi.org/10.1016/j.jqsrt.2024.109054) (2024).
+For particles with smooth surfaces, the authors recommend using [GOAD](https://github.com/hballington12/goad), which uses the same physics as the PBT method but with a significant computational speedup.

 ## Table of Contents